 Why TMS is an Alternative Treatment

 While TMS is an FDA-approved treatment for depression, transcranial magnetic stimulation machines are not widely available, and the treatment can cost a lot out of pocket.
 Because many studies focused on TMS efficacy for treatment-resistant depression, most insurance companies only cover the costs of TMS therapy when other treatment methods have failed.
-Antidepressant medication continues to be the first line treatment for depression because it is cheaper to administer and produce, still has very little in the way of side effects and is still found to be widely effective in most cases.
+Antidepressants continue to be the first-line treatment for depression because it is cheaper to administer and produce, still has very little in the way of side effects and is still found to be widely effective in most cases.

 As research continues and the technology is improved, we can count on TMS being more widely available and accepted as a valid form of depression treatment.